stelzinga/MF/Management_Framework-Appendix.md

 The number of spaces *between* components is optional i.e., there could be none or many.
 However, there *cannot be any* space *before* the Status Indicator and their *must* be at least one space after it.
 Note that when using Objective Notation in a *hierarchy* it *is* possible to precede Status with spaces see [### Objective Notation Hierarchy].
 Only Status and Name are mandatory.

 ###  Objective Notation Status Indicator
-Status is mandatory and uses symbols:
+Status is mandatory and uses a symbol followed by <space>:
 - "% " : Run Goal, Run Sub-Goal (percentage)
 - "$ "  : Change Goal, Change Sub-Goal (dollar)
 - "& " : Routine (ampersand)